pubsubdb/pubsubdb/docs/data_mapping.md

 Feel free to explore these function categories and learn more about how to use them effectively in your PubSubDB mapping rules.

 ## Quick Start
-This guide will help you quickly get started with data mapping principles, demonstrating how to map data from multiple source objects to a single destination object.
+This section will help you quickly get started with data mapping principles, demonstrating how to map data from multiple source objects to a single destination object.

 ### Overview
 In  PubSubDB, the receiver (object C in our example), drives the transformation.
 It combines and maps the data from objects A and B (the sources).
 Let's consider the following example: